Uxtron-team/Uxtron-bot-docs/.github/PULL_REQUEST_TEMPLATE/PR_template.md

 Referenced [number of folders] folder(s) in new changes

 ## Agreements
-`By submitting a pull request, I agree that the commits I made contains no profanity or any text related to profanity.` **I agree/I disagree**
+`By submitting a pull request, I agree that the commits I made contains no profanity or any text related to profanity.`<br />
+**I agree/I disagree**

-`By submitting a pull request, I agree that I have done my best to make sure that it contains no typos and generates no new errors`
+`By submitting a pull request, I agree that I have done my best to make sure that it contains no typos and generates no new errors`<br />
 **I agree/I disagree**